 To meet these shortcomings cloud base measurements are made from all surface synoptic stations.

 The standard method for classifying clouds is based on the World Meteorological Organisation criteria.
 The classification is made in terms of the level of the cloud (high, medium or low) and various cloud genera specified by the cloud form and its features.

 Common types of cloud include cumulus, cumulonimbus, stratocumulus and stratus at low levels; altocumulus, nimbostratus and altostratus at medium levels and cirrus, cirrocumulus and cirrostratus at high levels.
-As there are no automated systems for the detection of cloud type, its reporting is only possible where the human observer is present.
+Cloud type reporting is generally only possible where a human observer is present.

 At any time different types of cloud at different heights above the ground may be visible from an observing station.
 To cater for such variability both the total cloud amount and partial cloud amounts are reported.
 Total cloud amount is the fraction of the sky covered by cloud of any type or height above the ground.
 Partial cloud amount is the fraction of the sky covered by each type or layer of cloud as if it was the only type or layer of cloud in the sky.
 If a number of different layers of cloud are present the partial amount of each one will be reported.
 The sum of partial cloud amounts may exceed the total cloud amount or indeed exceed 100% of the sky.